 Högbo machine tools were manufactured by a Swedish company, Högboholms Mek.
 Verkstad 340 37 Torpsbruk.
 Although their smallest lathe was a copy of the pre-WW2 Atlas 6-inch, their little bench-mounted vertical miller was an indigenous design and displayed in its construction all the quality you would expect from a machine tool manufactured based in Sweden - and of course, at a price to match.

-Accessed by a large, hinged cover at the rear the drive system was completely enclosed within the body of the machine and consisted of a 1400 rpm, 0.5 hp 3-phase motor driving, via two-step V pulley, to a 3-speed V-belt countershaft.
+Accessed by a large, hinged cover at the rear, the drive system was completely enclosed within the body of the machine and consisted of a 1400 rpm, 0.5 hp 3-phase motor driving, via two-step V pulley, to a 3-speed V-belt countershaft.
 The latter was well constructed and employed SKF ball bearings contained within an eccentric mounting - an arrangement that provided a quick and easy means to tension and release the belt to change speeds.
-The spindle ran in precision class taper-roller bearings and was fitted with either a No. 2 Morse taper nose, or adapted to hold 3C collets with a maximum through-capacity of 12 mm (though collets listed as Type "WW 16.5" have also been reported).
+The spindle ran in precision class, taper-roller bearings and was fitted with either a No. 2 Morse taper nose, or adapted to hold 3C collets with a maximum through-capacity of 12 mm (though collets listed as Type "WW 16.5" have also been reported as fitted).

-One interesting extra offered by the makers was a fitting that replaced the vertical head and turned the miller into a surface grinder - the assembly, in cast iron, having a built-in wheel guard.
-Also available was a robust stand made from heavy steel plate - though oddly, rather like the one made for the similar sized English Centec 2A milling machine, it had a rather narrow base and looked rather unstable.
-This is a stand that should be bolted down to the floor.
+One interesting extra offered by the makers was a fitting that replaced the vertical head and turned the miller into a surface grinder wih this assembly, in cast iron, having a built-in wheel guard.
+Also available was a robust stand made from heavy steel plate - though oddly, rather like the one made for the similar-sized English Centec 2A milling machine, it had a rather narrow base and looked rather unstable - this is a stand that it would be wise to bolt down.

-For all its quality of construction and heavy build (it weighted a not-inconsiderable 150 kg - approximately 331 lbs) the machines 'bête noire' was the lack of a quill feed on the vertical head; without this essential facility many small, awkward and complicated jobs would proved difficult to accomplish and require the used of time-consuming set-ups involving angle plates, brackets and a swivelling, tilting machine vice.
+For all its quality of construction and heavy build (it weighted a not-inconsiderable 150 kg - approximately 331 lbs) the machines 'bête noire' was the lack of a quill feed on the vertical head; without this essential facility many small, awkward and complicated jobs would have proved difficult to accomplish - and required the used of time-consuming set-ups involving angle plates, brackets and a swivelling, tilting machine vice.
 As a safety precaution, the drive to the vertical head was by nylon collet, fitted with a rectangular drive tang end held in the horizontal spindle.
-Unfortunately, as the whole collet was in nylon, the stresses to which it was subjected caused wear and tear - though a simple solution is to make a steel collet with a suitable nylon or similar sacrificial tip..
+Unfortunately, as the whole collet was in nylon, the stresses to which it was subjected caused wear and tear - however, a simple solution would be to make a steel collet with a suitable nylon, or similar, sacrificial tip..